There are close to 10 million dwellings in Australia and at any time there are around a quarter of a million properties for sale.

-- I would look for a property with a twist – something unique, special, different or scarce about the property, and finally…
+- With a twist – something unique, or special, different or scarce about the property, and finally;

-- I would buy a property where I can manufacture capital growth through refurbishment, renovations or redevelopment rather than waiting for the market to deliver me capital growth.
+- Where they can manufacture capital growth through refurbishment, renovations or redevelopment rather than waiting for the market to do the heavy lifting as we’re heading into a period of lower capital growth.